NEVADA

 (1867), Callville

 The old town was established by the Mormons on the Colorado River.
 Occassionally garrisoned by troops from Camp El Dorado.
 Also called Fort Callville or Detachment at Callville.
-Located 40 miles east of Las Vegas, and now under Lake Mead.
+Located 40 miles east of Las Vegas, the site is now under Lake Mead.

 Camp Williston